01-edu/public/subjects/forum/forum.en.md

 - You must use **SQLite** queries.
 - You must use HTML files.
 - You must handle website errors, HTTP status.
+- You must handle all sort of technical errors.
 - The code must respect the [**good practices**](https://public.01-edu.org/subjects/good-practices.en).
 - It is recommend that the code should present a **test file**.